 History

-On April 23, 1906, an act of Congress authorized the Fayette Bridge Company to construct a bridge over the Monongahela River at the same location, with the requirement that the crossing be completed by April 23, 1910.
-2 The U.S. House of Representatives reserved the right to nullify the act unless construction began by April 23, 1907, however with no progress on the bridge by June 25, 1910, Congress amended the act to extend the completion date to June 25, 1914.
+Meanwhile, Congress had already moved toward authorizing a replacement.
+On April 23, 1906, an act authorized the Fayette Bridge Company to construct a new bridge at the same site, provided it was completed by April 23, 1910.
+2 The U.S. House of Representatives reserved the right to void the authorization unless construction began by April 23, 1907.
+Because no progress had been made by June 25, 1910, Congress amended the act, extending the completion deadline to June 25, 1914.

-The bridge initially featured two streetcar tracks for an intended line of the West Penn Railways Company, a 6-foot, 6-inch granolithic sidewalk cantilevered out from the bridge’s north truss, woodblock paving for the main span and span over the railroad tracks, and brick paving elsewhere.
-2
+As built, the bridge included two streetcar tracks intended for a proposed line of the West Penn Railways Company, a 6-foot, 6-inch granolithic sidewalk cantilevered from the north truss, woodblock paving on the main span and the span over the railroad tracks, and brick paving elsewhere.
+2 The streetcar tracks were never used, despite plans for a loop connecting major cities in western Pennsylvania.
+In 1934, the unused rails were removed, and the roadway was repaved in amesite.

 Gallery